 After the consultation, you will obtain an official document stating you are a valid patient.
 (See below for the full list of qualifying conditions).
-Next, register online with the New Mexico Department of Health (NMDOH).
+Next, register online with the Medical Cannabis Program (MCP).
 Submit your application to receive your registry identification card.
 Please note that you must apply within 90 days of receiving your doctor’s certification.

 In most instances, the doctor’s office that schedules your initial consultation will take care of the entire registration/application process.
 It usually happens on the same day as your visit.
 However, they charge a consultation fee.
 If your physician doesn’t sort it out, the onus is on you to do so.

-*For further information on downloading the application packet, meeting with a physician, submitting the application, etc., feel free to contact the New Mexico Department of Health Medical Cannabis Program at:
+*For further information on downloading the application packet, meeting with a physician, submitting the application, etc., feel free to contact the New Mexico Medical Cannabis Program at: